deltadevsde/prism/doc/src/datastructures.md

 # Prism Datastructures

-We will now look at the basic data structures of Prism and how they are used.
-Following this, we can understand how these data structures enable us to track provably correct behavior.
 The main data structures we introduce here are [append-only hashchains](#append-only-hashchains) and [Jellyfish Merkle Trees](#jellyfish-merkle-trees).

 ## Append-only hashchains

+In Prism, Hashchains are the values stored in the leaves of the key directory.

 [Verdict](https://eprint.iacr.org/2021/1263.pdf) provides a good introductory definition of append-only hashchains: